sourcecred/docs/docs/beta/plugins/discourse.md

 ### Loading from a `project.json`

 Unlike the CLI command, this approach allows combining a Discourse forum with other plugins.
-Either create one or upgrade from a previous `project.json` version to make sure it's at version `0.3.1` or greater at the top of the file.
+Either create one, or upgrade from a previous `project.json` version to make sure it's at version `0.3.1` or greater at the top of the file.
 In our example we'll be using the latest version `0.5.0`.